top of page

 DSC_2725.jpg

-Cassie, a female Black Sparrowhawk, was rescued from kids in 2013 which left her with a broken leg and wing.
-The leg recovered but the wing damage was permanent which means she couldn't be returned to the wild.
+Cassie, a Black Sparrowhawk, was rescued in 2013 after injuries left her with a broken leg and wing.
+Her leg healed, but permanent wing damage means she cannot return to the wild.
+Now, with a mate, Cassie thrives in our care and supports conservation through our breeding programme.

 Adopt Cassie for $75 per month.